Project163/ExplainedRealBugs/README.md

     ```
 ### Running the Miner

 Execute the main script to start the mining process.
-The script will read the projects from `framework/example1.txt` and process them sequentially.
+The script will read the projects from `framework/example.txt` and process them sequentially.

 ```sh
 python framework/fast_bug_miner.py
 ```

 The script will handle the creation of necessary cache and output directories.
+Any errors encountered during the process will be logged to `error.txt` in the root directory for debugging.

+### Cleaning Up Data

+The framework includes a script to clean up all data (mined output and cache) for specific projects.
+This is useful for removing corrupted data or starting fresh.

+1.  **Create a `delete.txt` file:**
+    Create a file named `framework/delete.txt`.
+This file should list the projects you want to clean, following the same format as `framework/example.txt`.

+2.  **Run the cleanup script:**
+    ```sh
+    python framework/clean_bug_and_cache.py
+    ```
+    You can also specify a different input file using the `-i` flag:
+    ```sh
+    python framework/clean_bug_and_cache.py -i path/to/your/project_list.txt
+    ```

 ### Output